 What Is Concerta Detox?

 When someone is suffering from addiction, they need to continue taking the drug to feel normal.
 Although someone with ADHD could benefit from Concerta, the drug should never control someone’s life.
 Concerta detox (or detoxification) is a vital first step in recovery from Concerta dependence.
-Detox takes place when a person completely stops using an addictive substance, or at least gradually reduces his or her intake of the drug.
-Detox is often uncomfortable and painful, and the process may even be dangerous because detox will cause withdrawal symptoms, some of which are severe and shock the nervous system.
+Detox takes place when a person completely stops using an addictive substance.
+Detox is often uncomfortable and painful.
+The process may even be dangerous because detox will cause withdrawal symptoms, some of which are severe and shock the nervous system.
 Ideally, patients should undergo detox under medical supervision.

 Concerta is a stimulant which doctors prescribe to patients with attention deficit hyperactivity disorder (ADHD), a condition which interferes with the ability to concentrate and control impulses.
 ADHD affects people of all ages.
-Concerta is one of several brand names for the drug methylphenidate, which causes the brain to release more dopamine and norepinephrine, two neurotransmitters which assist with focusing and attention.
-Most Concerta patients take the medication once a day as a tablet, usually in the morning.
+Concerta is one of several brand names for the drug methylphenidate, which causes the brain to release more dopamine and norepinephrine, two neurotransmitters which enhance focus and attention.
+Most ADHD patients with a Concerta prescription take the medication once a day as a tablet, usually in the morning.
 Doses vary from patient to patient.
 Concerta may cause a variety of side effects, including headaches, trouble sleeping, dizziness, and nausea.

 Help is out there

 Reach out to a dedicated treatment specialist and learn how you can create the life you want.